Stabilizing f16

 Summary

-In recent years we’ve seen increasing hardware support for the f16 and f128 float types.
-Especially for f16 support was originally motivated by machine learning/AI, but these types have since also found applications in other domains like graphics and physics simulations.
+In recent years we’ve seen increasing hardware support for the f16 float type.
+Support was originally motivated by machine learning/AI, but f16 has since also found applications in other domains like graphics and physics simulations.

 With LLVM 22, the remaining blockers in the backends have been cleared for f16, and therefore stabilizing this type in 2026 is realistic.